coli-saar/coli-saar.github.io/genplanstrategyrefine.md

 * an approach to **automatically debug** the pseudocode

 This approach allows:
-* to shift most of the work beyond the mere conversion into Python to the step preceding the code generation
+* to shift most of the work beyond the mere conversion into Python to the step preceding the code generation.
-* intermediate form of the strategy is closer to the final target output, has a clearer structure and less ambiguity than NL strategies form previous work (see Figure below)
+* intermediate form of the strategy is closer to the final target output, has a clearer structure and less ambiguity than NL strategies form previous work (see Figure below).
-* to identify and fix errors in the strategy prior to the code generation
+* to identify and fix errors in the strategy prior to the code generation.

 <center>
   <img src="static/images/improvedgeneralizedplanning/StrategyPseudocodeToPolicy.png" width="80%"/>